 Just as the finest cars retain their beauty and value longer with proper care and maintenance, rings require the same care.
 Below are procedures on how to care for your engagement ring.

 How to Clean Diamonds and Jewelry at Home

-Amazon & Target have ring cleaners that work to bring back your sparkle and as long as they say they are suitable for the precious metal of your ring, that will work fine.
+Amazon & Target have ring cleaners that work to bring back your sparkle.
+As long as they say they are suitable for the precious metal of your ring, that will work fine.
 If you prefer to care for your engagement ring or jewelry at home with products you may already have, read below:

 • Small dish of warm water